imnitin28/order-analytics-pipeline/README.md

 # order-analytics-pipeline
-Order Analytics Pipeline (the app)  Producer, consumer, dashboard, Postgres, Kafka topics — the actual business logic.
-This is the thing with a story: "simulates orders, aggregates revenue, flags fraud."
+- Producer, consumer, dashboard, Postgres, Kafka topics — the actual business logic.
+- This is the thing with a story: "simulates orders, aggregates revenue, flags fraud."